bSchnepp/PathToolKit/README.md

 PathToolKit also has a sample folder for some programs utilizing the library.
 These are located in the 'Samples' folder.
 If you're building PathToolKit to be used, you should build the PathToolKit directory by itself, and create a dynamic object from it.

+Some of those examples are expected to be broken as the library is changed over time, and will be updated whenever I can spare the time to fix them.

 (TODO: make this readme not awful later)